 You can see we have a contrast in texture – the sea and sky are smooth (thanks to the long exposure) but the jetty in the background and the concrete in the foreground have lots of texture.
 The more we can emphasize the textures here, the greater the contrast between the textured surfaces and the smooth water and sky, and the greater the visual impact of the photo.

 1. I increased Clarity globally.
 The first step was to go to the Basic Panel and move the Clarity slider right.
 In simple terms (the actual process is a little more complex) the Clarity slider increases the apparent contrast of mid-tones, which in turn makes these areas appear sharper and brings out textures.

 2. I adjusted Clarity locally.
-Next, I used the Adjustment Brush to select the areas that I wanted to make further adjustments to individually.
+Next, I went to the Masks panel and used the Brush to select (mask) the areas that I wanted to make further adjustments to individually.
 You can see the two adjustments I made in this screenshot.

 With both selections I increased Clarity and also made some adjustments to brightness and contrast.
 The latter action was required because increasing Clarity usually makes the selected area darker or brighter (the result seems to depend on the content of the photo).
 There’s no set formula here – it’s a matter of adding Clarity and adjusting the tonal sliders until it looks good to your eye.

 You could also potentially use the Brush to select the sea and sky and apply a negative Clarity or contrast setting to decrease texture in those areas, although I didn’t do it with this image.

 If you’re not a Lightroom Classic user, you can do something similar in most post-processing applications.

 The Black & White Landscape